rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 A "mod name" is used to refer to a mod.
 Each mod should have a unique name.
 Mod names can include letters, numbers, and underscores.
-A good name should describe what the mod does, and the directory which contains the components of a mod needs to be given the same name as the mod name.
+A good name should describe what the mod does, and the directory which contains the components of a mod must have the same name as the mod name.
 To find out if a mod name is available, try searching for it on [content.minetest.net](https://content.minetest.net).